-This course is a comprehensive and engaging introduction to French language and culture.
+French 1 is a comprehensive and engaging introduction to French language and culture.
 After mastering the French alphabet and numbers, students study French culture, events, and people.
 By the end of the course, students have a foundation in the study of French, are able to engage in French conversation, and have built a solid foundation for further French language study.

-In this course, students continue their virtual tour through France and other French-speaking countries and regions.
-This second-level French course takes a historical perspective in teaching the language, covering historical events and historical figures.
+Students continue their virtual tour through France and other French-speaking countries and regions.
+This second-level French course takes a historical perspective in teaching the language, covering historical events and figures.
 By the end of this course, students have gained a deeper knowledge of and appreciation for the French culture and language.

-This course continues to build students' vocabulary, grammar, and communication skills with the objective of improving student achievement in reading, writing, and speaking French.
+French 3 continues to build students' vocabulary, grammar, and communication skills with the objective of improving student achievement in reading, writing, and speaking French.
 Students apply what they have learned in previous French courses to French conversation.
 At the end of this course, students are able to express themselves in French.